lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 GitOps is not a single product, plugin, or platform.
 While the practices and patterns in GitOps existed before Cloud Native (and the term GitOps), they happen to be a great match for cloud native applications and infrastructure alike.

-Here are some principles for GitOps (as defined by the Open GitOp):
+Here are some principles for GitOps (as defined by the Open GitOps community):

 - Declarative - A system managed by GitOps must have its desired state expressed declaratively.
 - Versioned and Immutable - The desired state is stored in a way that enforces immutability, versioning and retains a complete version history.